simonroedig/SpotifyLyrics/README.md

                          .
 ```

-Clone the repository or simple copy 'spotify_lyrics.py' into your project and install the required dependencies.
-Make sure to obtain your `SP_DC` cookie and set it in your environment variables as `SP_DC_COOKIE`.
-Example usage can be found in `example_usage.py`.
+Clone the repository or simple copy `spotify_lyrics.py` into your project and install the required dependencies.
+Make sure to obtain your `SP_DC` cookie and set it in your `environment variables` as `SP_DC_COOKIE`.
+Example usage can be found `above` and in `example_usage.py`.
-I recommend using the icecream module for such lyrics projects as it can also structure your print/log statements and makes reading and debugging lyrics easier.
+I recommend using the `icecream` module for such lyrics projects as it can also structure your print/log statements and makes reading and debugging lyrics easier.

 ## Further Exmplanation
--  **SP_DC Cookie**:  This cookie is used to obtain the access token required to request lyrics via Spotify.
+-  **SP_DC Cookie**:  This cookie is used to obtain the access token required to request lyrics via Spotifys web player.
 A detailed guide on how to find the `SP_DC` cookie was provided by [akashrchandran](https://github.com/akashrchandran/akashrchandran) -> [here](https://github.com/akashrchandran/syrics/wiki/Finding-sp_dc).
-You need to manually retrieve this cookie from a browser session, where you are logged into Spotify.
+You need to `manually retrieve` this cookie from a browser session where you are logged into Spotify.
 (Cookie is valid for about a year).
-There are no straightforward methods to retrieve the SP_DC cookie programmatically due to the way web cookies are managed.
+There are no straightforward methods to retrieve the `SP_DC` cookie programmatically due to the way web cookies are managed.

--  **Access Token**: Once the `SP_DC` cookie is obtained, it is used to request an access token from Spotify.
+-  **Access Token**: Once the `SP_DC` cookie is obtained, it is used to request an `access token` from Spotify.
 This token is then used to authenticate and authorize requests for fetching lyrics.

 ##  Disclaimer
 This approach is not novel and takes inspiration from various GitHub projects that focus on fetching synchronized lyrics via Spotify.
-Notably, it draws from the work by [akashrchandran](https://github.com/akashrchandran), as seen in his [spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api) project in PHP where he also provides a Rest API endpoint.
-This particular implementation offers a local, lightweight python approach.
+Notably, it draws from the work by [akashrchandran](https://github.com/akashrchandran), as seen in his [spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api) project using `PHP` where he also provides a Rest API endpoint.
+My particular implementation offers a local, lightweight python approach.

-Please note that this method involves accessing Musixmatch API synced lyrics via Spotify and might fall into a legal grey area.
+Please note that this method involves accessing Musixmatch API synced lyrics via Spotify and might fall into a `legal grey area`.
 It is recommended to use this for personal, educational, or research purposes only, and not in a production environment.